kenny-dng/Tokenizer/README.md

 ## Why I chose Ethereum over other blockchain platforms

 -   Ethereum is the **_most popular blockchain platform_** for creating smart contracts and decentralized applications.
--   Other blockchain platforms, such as Bitcoin and Binance Smart Chain, do not support smart contracts or have limited support for smart contracts.
 -   Ethereum has a large and active developer community, making it easy to find resources and support for creating smart contracts and decentralized applications.